Top Chef Junior: Elimination table

+While Milo was chosen as the overall winner, both Rahanna and Jasmine were also awarded immunity for placing in the top of the Quickfire Challenge.

+Fuller withdrew from the competition due to health concerns.

 (WINNER) The chef won the season and was crowned "Top Chef Junior".

 (RUNNER-UP) The chef was a runner-up for the season.

-(WIN) The chef had the best dish in the Quick Fire Challenge, Team Challenge, or Elimination Challenge.
+(WIN) The chef won the Elimination Challenge.